 - Service improvement

-This section provides service details from the measured period, depicting how the MSP can work with the customer to make improvements to the service, ultimately benefitting the business.
+This section provides service details from the measured period, depicting how the MSP can work with the client to make improvements to the service, ultimately benefiting the business.

 - Breakdown of details